 Directus – an API Like No Other

-Directus offers a REST & GraphQL lightning-fast API that layers on top of any SQL database.
+Directus offers an instant REST and GraphQL APIs that layer on top of any SQL database.
 A powerful tool for developers seeking a flexible, customizable and secure headless CMS solution, the Directus API empowers developers to build tailored applications with ease, while enabling efficient omnichannel content management and delivery.